ntudpi/chatbotdpi/README.md

 So now, what we have is a tree, that some of the node has a direct access link, and some don't (just accessible from the parent).
 And it pretty much solve the problems.

-## Usolved problems
+## Unsolved problems

 #### Time consuming
 It takes time to develop the tree (to the NLP), and it takes time to train the keyword.
+At the end, it is just typing less than 50 words for each keyword.
+The cost is actually when researching and listing the keywords.
+It may take about 10-20 minutes for each keyword, and in this case we have 33 keywords.
+So it may need hours for a small change.

 #### Not scalable
 As stated in the fourth problem, we can really grow the tree that much.
+Depending on the relatedness of the keywords (really different/similar), the ideal number of nodes might be around 10-50.

 #### Low flexibility
 Other than just changing the tree, implementing new functionallity is not really easy to do, and may need major changing of the chatbot.
+It is caused because this chatbot platform is built for that specific purposes.
+So any changes will require dirty change in the code.

 #### Keyword overlapping
 This problem is in the wit.ai.
 The fact that we were using keyword classification method, is not really scalable.
 Having direct links to most of the node will cause us a really big problem if the tree is to big, since there will be overlapping of classification from different context.
 There might be a way to put and connect subtrees in a hierarchical way, but we need to let the user know how to navigate between those subtrees, and it's more like talking to different chatbot based on its context (maybe financial, academic, administrative, etc.)